 Dr. Mims is originally from Staunton and is proud to be putting down roots for his practice in his hometown.
 He graduated from Fort Defiance High School and received his Bachelors of Science from Virginia Tech.
 He received his Doctorate of Veterinary Medicine from Virginia-Maryland Regional College of Veterinary Medicine in Blacksburg in 2010.
 Dr. Mims spent his first two years in practice working in southwest Virginia in a practice that specialized in large and small animals.
 He has been practicing in the Valley since 2012 and is now accomplishing his dream of opening his own clinic.
 Dr. Mims is married to his lovely wife, Elizabeth.
 The two met while students at Virginia Tech.
 Elizabeth works as a Clinical Pharmacist at Sentara RMH in Harrisonburg.
-They have three children, Owen (4), Ava (3), and Libby (6mo).
-The couple enjoys living in Mount Sidney which keeps them close to the family beef cattle farm.
+They have three children, Owen (4), Ava (3), and Libby (1).
+The couple enjoys living in Staunton which keeps them close to the clinic.
 They are proud members of Calvary Baptist Church in Staunton.
 The Mims have two English Setters who they call family, Bella and Mae.
 Dr. Mims is an avid upland bird hunter and ventures out in the woods as frequently as he can to allow his dogs to do what they do best, point birds.
-Dr. Mims is involved in agriculture and veterinary medicine locally and on the state level.
-He sits on the Augusta County 4-H/FFA Market Animal Show board, is the Past President of the Blue Ridge Veterinary Medical Association and is currently serving on the board of the Virginia Veterinary Medical Association.

 Dr. Clayton was born and raised in Staunton/Augusta County.
 She graduated from Fort Defiance High School and received her Bachelors of Science degree from William and Mary.
 She graduated from Ross University, School of Veterinary Medicine in 1999.
 She then completed a post-graduate year in Veterinary Medicine at Oklahoma State University Veterinary School followed by a 16 month Equine Internship at Blue Ridge Equine Clinic in Charlottesville, VA.
 Initially, Dr. Clayton practiced equine medicine in Texas-- first, in a private practice committed to wellness/preventative care, lameness and emergency medicine followed years later by working as a ranch veterinarian for a large Quarter horse reining facility where she practiced predominantly reproductive medicine and was in charge of mare and newborn foal care.
 Back in Virginia, Dr. Clayton has practiced both large and small animal medicine in the valley.
 Since the birth of her daughter in 2010, she has focused on small animal medicine (wellness/preventative care as well as emergency medicine).
 In addition, she was an associate professor for four years at Blue Ridge Community College and taught both large and small animal veterinary courses in the Veterinary Technology program.
 She enjoys watching her patients grow through the different stages of their lives and getting to know their families!
 Dr. Clayton and her husband Marc have bought her family’s farm (built by her grandfather) and are working hard to establish a registered angus cattle operation.
 They have a daughter Quincy, 4 dogs, 3 cats, 1 pony, and angus cattle.